-Applicant did not mitigate the financial considerations security concerns.
-He failed to timely file Federal income tax returns for multiple tax years, and he has unresolved tax delinquencies.
-He did not provide supporting documentation to demonstrate any goodfaith efforts to remedy his outstanding financial issues.
+Applicant did not mitigate the financial considerations security concern.
+She failed to timely file Federal and state income tax returns for multiple years and she has unresolved tax delinquencies.
+She is financially unable to pay her creditors and the bulk of her delinquent debt remains unresolved.
 National security eligibility for access to classified information is denied.